nbaksalyar/nbaksalyar.github.io/_posts/2015-07-10-writing-chat-in-rust.md

 ## 7 TCP Server

-To start a TCP server that will be accepting WebSocket connections we'll use a special struct from the `mio::tcp` namespace, `TcpSocket`, and follow the standard workflow of establishing a server-side TCP socket: binding to an address, listening, and accepting connections.
+To start a TCP server that will be accepting WebSocket connections we'll use a special struct from the `mio::tcp` namespace, `TcpListener`, and follow the standard workflow of establishing a server-side TCP socket: binding to an address, listening, and accepting connections.

 Look at the code: